 Just what is this mysterious pull of the sea?

-How many times on holiday have you found yourself simply staring at it, lulled by its calm, majestic expanse, listening to the mournfully intrusive cry of the seagull or feeling the pounding of the waves crashing inside your skull on a stormy day, nursing a warm drink in a cafe, safe from the churning water’s edge?
+How many times on holiday have you found yourself simply staring at it, lulled by its calm, majestic expanse, listening to the mournful cry of a seagull or feeling the pounding of the waves crashing inside your skull on a stormy day, nursing a warm drink in a cafe, safe from the churning water’s edge?
 How many times have you been on holiday by the water?

 Why does it have such a hold on us?
 Is it the moon, the magnetic force of the tides grabbing at your soul?
 Is it the smell of the salt and sand lifting your spirit?
 What of Jungian theories of the collective unconscious, the swathes of water posing a substitute for our global soul?